fortify-presales/EightBallCpp/README.md

 The following software is required to be installed for this project.

  - Fortify Static Code Analyzer 24.2 or later
- - Debricked CLI (and Debricked Enterprise account)
+ - Debricked CLI (with Debricked Enterprise account)
  - Visual Studio Professional 2022 or later (for Windows build)
  - CMake >= 3.29.6
  - Ninja >= 1.12.1